-DTC will act as securities depository for the Series 2017A Bonds under a book-entry system with no physical distribution of the Series 2017A Bonds made to the public.
-The Series 2017A Bonds will initially be issued as fully-registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the Series 2017B Bonds under a book-entry system with no physical distribution of the Series 2017B Bonds made to the public.
+The Series 2017B Bonds will initially be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee), or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate will be issued for each maturity of each series of the Series 2017A Bonds, each in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully-registered bond certificate will be issued for each maturity of the Series 2017B Bonds, each in the aggregate principal amount of such maturity, and will be deposited with DTC.